 One of the biggest stories in 1983 was the murder trial of James Edward Rummage and Cletus Ray Oller in the death of Delbert Logsdon, Sr.

 Bullitt County was caught up in the search for the missing Ann Gotlib when she and her abductor had reportedly been given a ride and dropped off near Buckman and Blue Lick Road.
 She was not found here.

 Bullitt East's basketball camp featured Dirk Minniefield and Clem Haskins, and Clemette Haskins, 1983 Miss Basketball from Kentucky.

-"Hap" Powell became one of the youngest photographers to have a photo in the Louisville Zoo calendar.
+"Hap" Powell, son of Henry and Sue Powell, became one of the youngest photographers to have a photo in the Louisville Zoo calendar.
 His photo was selected second out of over a thousand entries.

 Lloyd Harris and Mary Ann Elam were victorious in the Simms' Shear Design Firecracker Open tennis tournament.
 Harris defeated Roger Cobb 7-5 and 6-2.
 Elam defeated Linda Wooden 6-3, 6-2.